-Even huge e-commerce giants like Amazon have hinted that they’ll soon be accepting payments in crypto, so if your favourite store hasn’t started letting you pay in crypto just yet, don’t worry.
+Even huge e-commerce giants like Amazon have hinted that they’ll soon be accepting payments in crypto, so if your favorite store hasn’t started letting you pay in crypto just yet, don’t worry.

-As well as this, there’s a number of crypto exchanges offering crypto payment products like Binance Pay, Crypto.com Pay and Coinbase Card that let you spend whatever crypto you’re holding at a huge number of stores that don’t yet accept crypto payments.
+As well as this, there are a number of crypto exchanges offering crypto credit and debit cards like Binance Card, Coinbase Visa Card, Nexo Crypto Credit Card, and Gemini Crypto Credit Card that let you spend crypto at a huge number of stores that don’t yet accept crypto payments.

-It depends on the product you’re using, but if you’re using a crypto payment app or crypto credit or debit card - pretty much anywhere that accepts Visa or Mastercard.
+It depends on the product you’re using, but if you’re using a crypto payment app or crypto credit card or crypto debit card - pretty much anywhere that accepts Visa or Mastercard.

 As well as this, many stores directly accept crypto as payment - whether direct or through a payment processor.
 Some notable names include:

 If you’re reading this as a business owner and thinking you want to jump on the crypto payments bandwagon - do it!
 Crypto payment processors have made the whole process much easier.
 Businesses no longer need to have an in-depth understanding of how crypto works to accept payments - just pick a crypto payments processor and accept crypto payments in minutes.

 Crypto payments tax